witzbeck/nbash/README.md

-# nbsh README
+# nbash README

-This is the README for your extension "nbsh".
+This is the README for your extension "nbash".
 After writing up a brief description, we recommend including the following sections.

 ## Features